/About Glenwood High School / Administrators

 On her own time, she enjoys reading, practicing yoga, and spending time with her family.

 Mr. Dusty Burk is in his third year as the Director of Athletics for the Ball-Chatham School District.
 Mr. Burk earned two Bachelor’s degrees from Illinois State University: the first in 2003 (Marketing), and the second in 2006 (Business Teacher Education).
 In 2011 he earned his Master’s degree (Educational Administration).

 Previously, Dusty served as an assistant principal at Pontiac Township High School.
 Prior to that, he was a National Board Certified teacher and Business Department Chair at University High School and also the head football coach/offensive coordinator, and assistant boys track coach.

 About his position at Ball-Chatham, Dusty says he is proud of the hard work and success of the athletic programs both in competition and in the classrooms.
 He sees great opportunities to educate others about the benefits of developing well-rounded student-athletes, and helping coaches collaborate and create more opportunities for students to be involved in multiple activities.

-He and his wife, Julie, have two children – Blythe, who is in fifth grade and Case, who is in second grade.
+He and his wife, Julie, have two children – Blythe, who is in sixth grade and Case, who is in third grade.